phtj/patrick-janssen/service.md

 ## Paper Selection Committee

+- 2021: Member of the Paper Selection Committee for the Conference on Computer Aided Architectural Design Research in Asia (CAADRIA 2021).
 - 2018: Member of the Paper Selection Committee for the Conference on Computer Aided Architectural Design Research in Asia (CAADRIA 2018).
 - 2017: Chair of the Paper Selection Committee for the Conference on Computer Aided Architectural Design Research in Asia (CAADRIA 2017).
 - 2018: Member of the Paper Selection Committee for the Conference on Computer Aided Architectural Design Research in Asia (CAADRIA 2013).